DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-05-updating-the-claim-flow.md

 ### Hint text to describe the hours of training

-Users didn’t understand the different options on the hours of training page.
+Users did not understand the different options on the hours of training page.

 We’ve added hint text to each radio button to provide more information.